johnpeele/Starling-UI-Kit-Guidelines/abstract-guidelines-and-best-practices.md

 This isn’t a hard and fast rule - If it makes more sense to discuss a branch in slack or in invision,  then that should be done.
 But the name of the branch should be referenced, to help find that feedback later on.

-\*_Please note that while abstract has a web based browser, you need an abstract account to view and comment using the browser._
+_**Note:** While Abstract does have a web based view, you need an Abstract account to view and comment using the browser._

 ---